Capital Gains Tax changes

 What are the changes that came into effect from 6 April 2020?

 These changes mean that owners of residential property will have to think carefully about the timing of any sale or gift of their property.
-The 30-day reporting and payment window was already in place for non-resident landlords who must report any sale to HMRC even if no gain was made.
-While on topic of non-resident landlords it is worth highlight the option to rebase your purchase cost based on 5 April 2015 market value (known as 'rebasing method').
+A 30-day (extended to 60-day on 27/10/21) reporting and payment window was already in place for non-resident landlords who must report any sale to HMRC even if no gain was made.
+While on topic of non-resident landlords it is worth highlighting the option to rebase your purchase cost based on 5 April 2015 market value (known as 'rebasing method').

-For UK residents these new requirements will affect those disposing of rental properties or second homes i.e. (assuming proposed changes come into effect) from 6 April 2020 you will need to submit a ‘payment on account return’ to HMRC within 30 days of completion of the sale and make payment within same 30-day time limit.
+For UK residents these new requirements will affect those disposing of rental properties or second homes i.e. (assuming proposed changes come into effect) from 6 April 2020 you will need to submit a ‘payment on account return’ to HMRC within 60 days of completion of the sale and make payment within same 60-day time limit (*note the deadline was extended in autumn 2021 budget from 30 days for property sales that complete on or after 27 October 2021 - if completed before that the 30 day deadline remains).
 They will not apply to disposals covered wholly by private residence relief (PPR) but will apply to the non-exempt element of the gain where only partial PPR is available.

-As the reporting timeframe is only 30 days you must estimate what tax rate is applicable to them i.e. basic or higher rate even though the current tax year hasn’t yet ended which could mean people pay too much CGT and must wait until after the end of the tax year to complete a self-assessment tax return to recover any overpaid tax.
+As the reporting timeframe is only 60 days (30 days for property sales up to 26/10/21) you must estimate what tax rate is applicable to them i.e. basic or higher rate even though the current tax year hasn’t yet ended which could mean people pay too much CGT and must wait until after the end of the tax year to complete a self-assessment tax return to recover any overpaid tax.

 Therefore you have two options:-